Guillem Morales: Television

 Since 2014, Morales has been directing for television series in the UK.
 Morales is best known for his work on the comedy horror TV anthology Inside No. 9, created by Steve Pemberton and Reece Shearsmith.
 This includes "The 12 Days of Christine", which was very well received by television critics.
-It was awarded five out of five stars by Billen of The Times and Wilson of the Daily Telegraph, who respectively called it a "masterpiece" and "a quiet elegy, terse and polished, in many ways perfect".
+It was awarded five out of five stars by Andrew Billen of The Times and Benji Wilson of The Daily Telegraph, who respectively called it a "masterpiece" and "a quiet elegy, terse and polished, in many ways perfect".
 Morales' direction of this episode earned him a BAFTA Craft nomination for Breakthrough Talent at the 2016 British Academy Television Craft Awards.
 He went on to win a BAFTA when Inside No. 9 won the award for Best Scripted Comedy at the 2021 ceremony.

 As director of Inside No. 9, Morales has directed actors including Jack Whitehall, Sheridan Smith, Alexandra Roach, Keeley Hawes, Fiona Shaw, Felicity Kendal, Fionn Whitehead, Gemma Whelan, Sir Derek Jacobi, Sian Clifford, and Nick Mohammed, among others.

 Morales directed the following episodes of Inside No. 9: